cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 // TODO Rewrite

-When a user on the controller chain wants to register new interchain accounts, he will send a Tx which type is `REGISTER_TX`, including the parameter `hostAccountNumber` to specify the number of accounts to register, that will trigger the `registerInterchainAccount` function logic to be executed on the controller chain.
-The `hostAccountId` pa will be computed or from the list of `unusedHostAccountIDs` or from  `nextHostAccountId` parameter in the moduleState.
+When a user on the controller chain wants to register new interchain accounts, he will send a Tx whose type is `REGISTER_TX`, including the parameter `hostAccountNumber` to specify the number of accounts to register, which will trigger the `registerInterchainAccount` function logic to be executed on the controller chain.
+The `hostAccountId` will be computed from the list of `unusedHostAccountIDs` or `nextHostAccountId` parameters in the moduleState.
 Thus the function will initialize the mapping of `hostAccounts` between the tuple key  (portId, channelId, ownerAccount, hostAccountId) and the hostAcccountAddress maintained by the controller chain in the moduleState.

-The host chain Must be able to generate and store in state the hostAccountAddress, that will be controlled by the icaOwnerAddress by using the information provided about the hostAccounts passed in the `REGISTER_TX` and must pass back the generated address inside the ack.
-Once received the ack, the controller chain must store the hostAccountAddress generated address in the mapping previously described.
-In the case of error during the registration, the `usedHostAccountIds` will be added to the `unusedHostAccountIDs` array.
+The host chain Must be able to generate and store in state the hostAccountAddress, which will be controlled by the icaOwnerAddress by using the information provided about the hostAccounts passed in the `REGISTER_TX` and must pass back the generated address inside the ack.
+Once received the ack, the controller chain must store the `hostAccountAddress` generated address in the mapping previously described.
+In the case of an error during the registration, the `usedHostAccountIds` will be added to the `unusedHostAccountIDs` array.

 ```typescript
 function registerInterchainAccount(